 The low levels of naturally-occurring radiation mean that we all have a small number of radioactive atoms inside our bodies.
 The water cycle as well as the food chain both contain trace amounts of radioisotopes: carbon 14 is absorbed by vegetation, potassium 40 is found in the soil, and traces of uranium, thorium and their descendants can be found into some mountain water.

-We also all breathe in trace quantities of radon gas - another descendant of uranium.
-This chemically inert gas would be harmless, were it not for the fact that its radioactive descendants sometimes fix themselves to bronchi in the lungs.
-The risk associated with the inhalation of radon is the primary natural source irradiation.
-In France, radon is responsible for around 55% of the effective dose of radiation due to natural radioactivity emitted.
+We also all breathe in trace quantities of radon gas – another descendant of uranium.
+This gas chemically inert would be harmless, were it not for the fact that its radioactive descendants may fix themselves to bronchi in the lungs.
+The risk associated with the inhalation of radon is the primary natural source of irradiation.
+In France, radon is responsible for around 55% of the effective dose of radiation due to natural radioactivity.

 The external exposure is the less dangerous.
 This time, it is the gamma rays passing through the body that are responsible of the hazards, alpha and beta particles being stopped by the outermost layers of the skin.
 Alpha and beta particles can be still dangerous in the case of contact with a radioactive substance and are used do destroyed malignant cells in brachytherapies.

 Iodine 131, a radioactive isotope of iodine, provides an effective illustration of the different risks associated with internal and external exposure.
-Iodine attaches itself very easily to the thyroid - a small gland which plays a crucial role in early childhood and adolescence.
+Iodine attaches itself very easily to the thyroid – a small gland which plays a crucial role in early childhood and adolescence.
 After the Chernobyl accident, quantities of iodine 131 contaminated fresh products (such as milk, meat and vegetables) which were eventually ingested, leading to radioisotopes entering the thyroid.
-This exposure lasted for the three months following the accident, and had important consequences for those bringing medical assistance to the affected regions.
+This exposure lasted for the three months following the accident.
 The UNSCEAR report on the health consequences of the Chernobyl accident had shown a significant increase in the risk of thyroid cancer among children and adolescents living near the reactor.
 This increase has been definitively linked to the quantities of iodine 131 which were released into the air.

 Although gamma rays emitted by iodine-131 were also present, their effects were evenly spread throughout the body and negligible compared to effects of the iodine 131 beta rays concentrated in the thyroid.